-Visit the Conservatory Gardens: this is a huge garden divided into three different styles (English, French and Italian) with beautiful seasonal plants and flowers.
+Visit the Conservatory Gardens: this is a huge garden divided into three distinct styles (English, French and Italian) with beautiful seasonal plants and flowers.
 The atmosphere here is very relaxed, as there are no cyclists or joggers, so you can take a leisurely stroll and enjoy the scenery.

-4. Ride the iconic Central Park Carousel
+4. Ride the mythical Central Park Carousel

-I like to imagine the city's upper class arriving at the park in their carriages decades ago and coming down for a nice stroll here —a real trip back in time!
+I like to imagine the city's upper class arriving at the park in their carriages decades ago and coming down for a nice stroll here - a real trip back in time!

-7. Take beautiful pics at Bethesda Terrace
+7. Take pictures from Bethesda Terrace

 Strawberry Fields is the name of the John Lennon memorial located between 71st and 74th Streets that was named after a song by The Beatles: "Strawberry Fields Forever".

-9. Go around the lake The Pond
+9. Walk around The Pond

-Other lakes or reservoirs in the park
+Other lakes or reservoirs in the park:

 - Harlem Meer: Another of the lakes that exist in Central Park and a gem that not many know about.
 It is common to see fishermen here on the condition that they return the fish to the water and people having a picnic.
-Surrounded by large trees, it gives the sensation of being isolated from urban New York for a moment, and in spring it is impressive to see how the roses pop up in this part of Central Park.
+Surrounded by large trees, it gives the sensation of being isolated from urban New York for a moment, and in spring it is impressive to see how the roses invade this part of Central Park.